Solar for your business

 How do I find a contractor?

 Use web resources like Angi and the Better Business Bureau to find and talk to as many contractors as possible.
-The contractor you select will place an interconnection application with SMUD through the PowerClerk portal.
+The contractor you select will place an interconnection application with SMUD through the PowerClerk website.
 This will start the SMUD inspection procedure.

 How can SMUD help me in the solar purchasing process?